Chamber of Deputies (Ottoman Empire): Second Constitutional Era (1908–1920)

 The Second Constitutional Era of the Ottoman Empire began shortly after Abdul Hamid II was forced to restore the constitutional monarchy after the 1908 Young Turk Revolution.
 The longer lasting period also saw the establishment of many political groups and parties.
 Ahmet Rıza became the first President of the Chamber in 1908.
 Following the 31 March Incident in 1909 an amendment to the original 1876 constitution resulted in the Chamber gaining more true political power at the expense of the non-democratically elected Senate and the Sultan.
 A series of elections during this period resulted in the gradual ascendance of the Committee of Union and Progress's (CUP) domination in politics.
-The second largest party was the Liberty Party (1908 - 1910) and the Freedom and Accord Party (1911 - 1920) (Hürriyet ve İtilâf) both parties led by Prince Sabahaddin.
+The second largest party was the Liberty Party (1908 - 1910) and the Freedom and Accord Party (1911 - 1920) (Hürriyet ve İtilâf) both parties led by Mehmed Sabahaddin.

 The second constitutional era came to a de facto end after the 1912 elections (known as the Sopalı Seçimler, "Election of Clubs"), which the CUP was widely understood to have rigged in its favor.
 After the 1913 Ottoman coup d'état the following year and the seizure of power by the CUP triumvirate known as the Three Pashas, the Chamber of Deputies, along with the Sultan and the Senate, ceased to exercise any meaningful political power over the government.